 Acquiring the book

-The Book of Disappearance is available at many public and university libraries.
+The Book of Disappearance is available at many public and university libraries so check your local library ebook collections as it may still be available during the COVID-19 pandemic.
 Copies can also be purchased from the publisher, Syracuse University Press, as well as most major online book retailers including Bookshop.org, IndieBound, Powell’s, and Barnes & Noble.

 If you’d prefer an ebook, the novel is available digitally from Barnes & Noble.
 The original Arabic version of The Book of Disappearance can be found in much of the Arabic-speaking world.
 Let us know if you have any questions about acquiring the book.